Khvostov Incident: The incident

 On May 1st, about 40 Russians had landed.
 They violently bombarded the hall with cannons, looted weapons, clothing, food, and alcohol, and captured the Japanese.
 After the looting was completed, the Kaisho and the Morioka domain camp were burnt down.

 Khvostov departed from Shana on May 3rd, passed through Sakhalin and Aniva Bay, and landed on Rishiri Island, where he burned down banyas and warehouses.
 Furthermore, on Rishiri Island, 8 of the 10 prisoners were released after presenting a written request to the shogunate.
 The demand letter contained threatening statements such as, "I asked for trade, but since there was no response, I showed them my plans" and "If my wish for trade is not granted, I will send more ships and do the same thing".
 It is a threat to use force.
 In addition, they have also informed us that they are planning to return to Japan this year.

 Khvostov and Davydov then left Japan and returned to Okhotsk with their plunder in June.
 However, what awaited him was an arrest.
 He was accused of carrying out military operations without permission from the emperor, and was arrested by Bukharin, the local governor, and was treated harshly.
-After escaping, the two men are demanding a trial, asserting their innocence and the harsh treatment they received from Bukharin.
-They then took part in the Second Swedish War, and in 1809, both men were killed in a bridge collapse.
+After escaping, the two men demanded a trial, asserting their innocence and the harsh treatment they received from Bukharin.
+They then took part in the Second Swedish War, and in 1809, both men were killed in an anncident on a bridge in Saint Petersburg.

 After the Edo shogunate was defeated on Iturup Island, the Hakodate magistrate requested support from the Morioka, Hirosaki, Akita, and Tsuruoka domains, and as a result, a total of 3,000 soldiers were assembled to protect Ezochi.
 In addition, at the end of 1807, the Edo shogunate issued an order to destroy Russian ships.
 He ordered the Nanbu, Tsugaru, Sendai, and Aizu domains to dispatch troops.